 Honorable Judge Joy Malek Oldfield

-In 2016, Judge Oldfield was elected to the General Division of the Summit County Common Pleas Court.
-She was immediately selected to serve as the Presiding Judge of the Felony Drug Court, the Turning Point Program.
+Judge Oldfield joined the General Division of the Summit County Common Pleas Court in November 2016, and her colleagues immediately selected her as Presiding Judge of the Turning Point Program (the Felony Drug Court).

-Judge Oldfield is an active member of the community and has served the local bar for more than fifteen years.
-She is a Fellow of the Akron Bar Foundation, a member of the Summit County Criminal Justice Advisory Board and the Oriana House Advisory Committee, an Advisory Member of the Women’s Endowment Fund of the Akron Community Foundation, and an original member of the Summit County Opiate Task Force.
-Judge Oldfield also finds time to volunteer for many local organizations, including The Christ Child Society of Akron.
+She is a Fellow of the Akron Bar Foundation, a member of the Summit County Criminal Justice Advisory Board and the Oriana House Advisory Committee, an Advisory Board Member of the Women’s Endowment Fund of the Akron Community Foundation, an original member of the Summit County Opiate Task Force and a lifetime member of the NAACP.